 - Created: 1863

-Olmpia by Edouard Manet created quite a controversy as it showed a woman with a gaze and subtlety that indicated that she is a mistress.
-It is also a good early example of realism style.
+Olympia by Edouard Manet created quite a controversy as it showed a nude white woman lying on the bed and attended by a black lady.
+She has a gaze and subtlety that indicate she is a mistress.
+It is also a good early example of the realism style.

 26. The Third of May